mohzulfikar/Google-Summer-of-Code/TIMELINE.md

 ### June 27 – July 10

-Implementing the composite actions created earlier to some of the projects assigned to be a starting point for adapting the composite actions.
+Implementing the composite actions created earlier and open up a PR and merge to homebrew action repository.

 Test the changes on the modified repository by either running a dummy PR or other methods.

 Discuss with mentors about the changes and revise it when necessary.

 ### July 11 – July 24

-Continue Implementing the composite actions created earlier to other projects across Homebrew and do a quick test to the changes.
+Use the composite actions created earlier to other projects across Homebrew and do a quick test to the changes.

+Open up a PR and test the modified action.

-Explore other repositories that could adapt composite actions.
+Explore other repositories that could adapt composite actions or discuss other possible follow-up projects with mentors.

 ### July 25 – August 7

-Keep in touch with them mentors while continuing to implement composite actions to other projects.
+Keep in touch with them mentors while continuing to implement composite actions or fixing bug caused by the actions.

 During this period, I will do rigorous testing in the CI and check if there’s any setup that would make the CI fail.

+Discuss openly with other maintainer about adding yaml linter to homebrew repository (projects)

-### August 8 – August 21
+### August 8 – August 14

+Work on yaml linter projects and open up PR if other maintainer approve the idea.

 Continue to do rigorous checks to the actions syntax, this could also be a buffer period for any unpredictable delay.

+### August 15 - August 21

+Continue yaml linter projects, if there's some error or bug that needs to be fixed.

 ### August 22 – September 6